kwahid/HNTSMRG_2024/Evaluation_example/README.md

 # Evaluation Example

-This directory contains the necessary files and examples for evaluating the performance of segmentation models using ground truth and prediction masks for head and neck cancer patients.
-The evaluation process includes the calculation of the Dice Similarity Coefficient (DSC) to measure the accuracy of the segmentation.
+This directory contains files and example data for evaluating the performance of segmentation models using "ground truth" and "prediction" masks for the [HNTS-MRG 2024 Challenge](https://hntsmrg24.grand-challenge.org/).
+The evaluation process includes the calculation of the aggregated Dice Similarity Coefficient (DSCagg) to measure the accuracy of the segmentation across a set of patients.
+More information on the evaluation for the challenge can be found on the [Tasks and Evaluation page of our Grand Challenge Website](https://hntsmrg24.grand-challenge.org/tasks-and-evaluation/).

 ## Directory Structure

+We provide some example data to run the code.
+The masks used as examples for the code are a subset of the [HNTS-MRG 2024 Training dataset on Zenodo](https://zenodo.org/records/11199559).
+You should replace the ground-truth and prediction masks with your own data.

 ### Ground Truth Masks

 This directory contains ground truth masks for mid-treatment imaging data.
-These masks serve as the reference standard for evaluating the accuracy of predicted masks.
+These masks serve as the reference for evaluating the accuracy of predicted masks.

-#### File Structure
+#### Files

 - `8_midRT_mask.nii.gz`
 - `77_midRT_mask.nii.gz`